 12 Things to Do as a Couple Before Baby Arrives

-Maybe I’m the only mom who ever felt that way with their first baby, but then again maybe I’m not.
-But in any case, making the most of your time with your man, while it’s still you two, is fun to think about!
+Maybe I’m the only mom who ever felt that way with their first baby, but then again, perhaps I’m not.
+But in any case, making the most of your time with your man, while it’s still only you two, is fun to think about!

 Here are some ideas of what to do as a couple before baby arrives.

 Plan a trip!
 My husband and I went to Hawaii when I was almost seven months pregnant with my first baby, and it was by far one of the most memorable trips of our lives.
-“Babymoon’s” have become increasingly popular with couples today as a sort of “last hoorah” before baby arrives.
+“Babymoon’s” have become increasingly popular with couples today as a sort of “last hoorah” before the baby arrives.
 Go somewhere cool, or go somewhere an hour away.
 Either way, go!
-Doing a vacation together as a couple is not only fun, but brings about the greatest memories.
+Taking a vacation together as a couple is not only fun but brings about the greatest memories.

-Literally though, my husband and I probably watched more Netflix shows when I was pregnant than most people watch in a lifetime – and we LOVED it.
+My husband and I probably watched more Netflix shows when I was pregnant than most people watch in a lifetime – and we LOVED it.
 We’d find ourselves staying up until wee hours of the morning watching shows like Dexter, Breaking Bad, Peaky Blinders, or House of Cards.
-Pick a category of show you both agree on, and let your minds get lost in the storylines!
+Pick a category of a show you both agree on, and let your minds get lost in the storylines!
 It’s also a fun topic to discuss over ice cream the next day.

 Take naps.
 Lots and lots of naps.